 Rinse the fillets in cold water and pat dry with paper towels.
 Lay the fillets in the steamer and cover with a lid.

-Steam the fish for 5 to 7 minutes, or until the fillets are opaque at their thickest point.
+Steam the fish for five to seven minutes, or until the fillets are opaque at their thickest point.

 Items you will need